 Exclamations

 These are the ones that are said in times of frustration or anger.
-Definitely not for use in any kind of professional or formal setting.
+Not for use in any kind of professional or formal setting.

-Zut!
-Means “darn!” or “heck!” – This is not a gros mot and is acceptable in general society.
+- Zut!
+Means “darn!” or “heck!” – This is not a gros mot and is acceptable in general society, especially around kids.

-Punaise!
-This means “bed bug.”
-It’s an acceptable way to avoid saying “putain.”
+- Punaise!
+This literally means “bed bug.”
+It’s an acceptable, family-friendly way to avoid saying putain.

 Insulting Words

-Con/conne/connard!
+- Con/conne/connard!
 This word can have a variety of meanings and intent, depending on context.
-It’s generally a very vulgar word meaning ‘” asshole” or a part of the female anatomy, but can also mean “jerk” or “idiot.”
-However, if you say: “C’est con…” It means: “It’s dumb” and it’s generally acceptable.
-When in doubt, however, avoid using the word “con” as you might seem ill-mannered.
+It’s generally a very vulgar word meaning “asshole” or part of the female anatomy, but can also mean “jerk” or “idiot.”
+However, if you say: “C’est con…” it means: “It’s dumb” and it’s generally acceptable.

-Fils de pute – Translates as son of whore!”
+- Fils de pute.
+Translates as “son of a whore!”
 As you might suspect, this has no neutral or polite interpretation.

 Vulgar Phrases

-Casse-toi – It’s generally understood to mean “Fuck off!” or “Piss off!”
+- Casse-toi.
+It’s generally understood to mean “F*** off!” or “Piss off!”
 It’s even worse if you combine it with another insult.
-You may remember that several years ago, former President Sarkozy got into hot water by saying “Casse-toi pauvre con” to a constituent who had refused to shake his hand.
+You may remember that former President Sarkozy got into hot water by saying “Casse-toi pauvre con” to a constituent who had refused to shake his hand.

 Also Read From Our Top Picks –